JRasmusBm/vim-peculiar/README.md

 ## Usage

+**Please note:** Since making the video I updated the prompt for PeculiarV and PeculiarG.
+Until I have time to document it, please refer to [Issue #5](https://github.com/JRasmusBm/vim-peculiar/issues/5) for the motivation and [Issue #9](https://github.com/JRasmusBm/vim-peculiar/issues/9) for an explanation of how it works.

 The plug-in exposes 4 command line utilities,

 - `<Plug> PeculiarN`: Takes a text object and a normal command and runs the